ayoayco/mjuaje.blog/_posts/2020-10-24-once-saved-always-saved.md

 #### Conclusion

 In this post, I argued that true Christians will persevere to the end, a fruit of Christ's redemptive work.
 He himself promised that no one can snatch us away from him[^17].
 And therefore he alone deserves all the glory and honor for our salvation.
-This does not mean that a one-time profession of faith is a mark of a disciple, but rather, if we are true Christians, we ought to persevere, for this is the way Christ called his followers: to abandon the world, even our self-interests for heavenly gain, to enjoy fellowship with him for all eternity.
+This does not mean that a one-time profession of faith is a mark of a disciple, but rather, if we are true Christians, we ought to persevere for this is the way Christ called his followers: to abandon the world even our self-interests for heavenly gain, to enjoy fellowship with him for all eternity.

 [^1]: The doctrines of grace is summarized by Calvinism as **T**otal depravity, **U**nconditional election, **L**imited atonement, **I**rresistable grace and **P**erseverance of the saints.
-We are primarily dealing with the last one in this article.
 [^2]: Ephesians 1.4
 [^3]: Ephesians 1.13-14
 [^4]: Other relevant verses: Philippians 1.6; John 10.28; Hebrews 9.12